JavianTheGreek/ShakySend/README.md

 # ShakySend
 <p>
-  ShakySend is a Simple emailing command that sends email to any person by runing a simple program.
+  ShakySend is a Simple emailing command that sends email to any person by running a simple program.
   </p>

 # How to install smtplib